 Red Bull Rampage is a competition that goes beyond sporting borders.
-It's the ultimate action-sports competition, where a rider’s skill, mental fortitude and physical capacity on a mountain bike is tested.
+It's the ultimate action sports competition, where a rider’s skill, mental fortitude and physical capacity on a mountain bike is tested.
 The event shows us what can be done on two wheels and inspires us all to think bigger and push the limits of bike riding.
-As ever, you can watch everything on Red Bull TV.

 To get an idea of what Red Bull Rampage is all about, watch the Red Bull Signature Series episode from the 2019 event below:

 Red Bull Rampage

 Rampage gets held near the little town of Virgin in Utah.
 The mountains on which the event takes place are generally changed every few years.
 This is to give the riders a blank canvas to start afresh and ultimately carve out new lines from nothing.

 The terrain the athletes ride on is dry sandstone dirt, while the mountainsides are characterised by cliffs and near-vertical chutes.

 Tell us more about the 2021 location for Rampage